Spartak Mishulin: Biography

 In the early 1950s, after failing to enter Russian Academy of Theatre Arts, Spartak Mishulin was sent to the auxiliary staff of Kalinin Drama Theater; having graduated from the theater studio at this theater and for the first five years of working on the stage having played about 40 roles, Mishulin moved to the troupe of the Omsk Drama Theater, then returned to Kalinin.
 In 1957 he joined the CPSU.

 In 1960, after the tour of the Kalinin Theater in Moscow, Mishulin was invited to the three capital's theaters - Lenkom Theatre, Russian Army Theatre and Moscow Satire Theatre.
 Having chosen the Satire Theatre, he served there continuously for 45 years.
-The first episodes of the television series "Pub" of 13 Chairs, in which he performed the role of Pan Director, brought wide popularity to the actor.
+The first episodes of the television series Pub "13 Chairs", in which he performed the role of Pan Director, brought wide popularity to the actor.
 His popularity grew even more after performing the role of Tarakanov in the film Property of the Republic, as well as demonstrations on television of the plays of the Satire Theatre "Kid and Karlsson-on-the-Roof" and "Small Comedies of the Big House", but especially after the role of Sayid in the film Vladimir Motyl White Sun of the Desert.

 One of his longest-running roles in the theater was the role of Karlsson-on-the-Roof, whom he played for almost 40 years.

 In 1992, Aleksandr Shirvindt staged a performance in the theater according to his own scenario - benefit concert of Mishulin "Spartak" (Mishulin) - "Spectator" (national team).

-Spartak Mishulin died July 17, 2005 in Moscow at the age of 79 from heart failure.
+Spartak Mishulin died on 17 July 2005 in Moscow at the age of 79 from heart failure.
 He was buried at the Vagankovo cemetery.